Farfalle with Tuna and Olives

 1/2 cup chopped fresh basil leaves

 Freshly grated Parmesan cheese for sprinkling

 - Combine all ingredients, except pasta and Parmesan cheese, in a very large serving bowl.
-Let stand for at least 10 to 15 minutes to allow flavors to blend.
+Let stand for at least 10 to 15 minutes to allow flavors to marry.

 - Meanwhile, cook pasta according to package directions, preferably al dente (firm to the bite).
 Drain, but do not rinse.

-- Add the hot pasta to the tuna/ tomato mixture, and toss to combine.
+- Immediately add the hot pasta to the tuna/tomato mixture, and toss to combine.

 - Serve immediately, passing the Parmesan cheese to sprinkle over individual servings.

 Makes 6 servings.